iotexproject/halogrants/rfp-proposals/rfp-proposal-chrome-extension-wallet.md

 ## Total Budget Requested

-Grants are requested for the following two phases
+Grants are requested for the following two phases.

 * v0.5
 * v1